 The Aitkin County Juvenile Agent oversees the Aitkin County Area Restorative Justice Program for juvenile clients.
 The program is generally for person or property crimes, and often times is a requirement of diversion for applicable offenses.
 The program includes a face-to-face encounter between victim(s), the offender, individuals who support them, and community members or others affected by the incident.
-Led by the facilitator(s), this voluntary process seeks to identify, repair and prevent harm.
+Led by the facilitator(s), this voluntary process seeks to identify, repair and, ultimately prevent, harm.
 The Juvenile Agent is responsible to oversee the process and document progress of the terms and conditions of the Restorative Justice Contract.
 Initially the case is referred by the Aitkin County Attorney's Office, the agent prepares a file and contacts the facilitators.
 The facilitators contact the parties and schedule initial meetings and the conference.
 At the conference, the parties determine the conditions of the contract.
-Contract duration varies depending on offense and conditions.
-Ultimately the facilitators submit a completion packet to the agent when conditions satisfied, and the agent notifies the County Attorney of the completion.
+Contract duration varies depending on offense and conditions and the agent maintains contact with the juvenile to help ensure compliance with the contract.
+The facilitators submit a completion packet to the agent when conditions satisfied, and the agent notifies the County Attorney of the completion.